garrandall/popular-music-data/tracks/pete-davidson-ariana-grande.md

 Universe must have my back
 Fell from the sky into my lap
-And I know you know that you're my soulmate and all that I'm like ooh, ooh
+And I know you know that you're my soulmate and all that I'm like oh oh
-My whole life got me ready for you, ooh
+My whole life got me ready for you, oh
 Got me happy, happy
 I'ma be happy, happy, yeah
 I'ma be happy, happy